Velocity Merchant Services Review

 In this interview, she talks about how she got in on the credit processing business at age 19 and never looked back.
 Barakat’s story of building a business as a woman in a male-dominated industry is pretty inspiring.
 Unfortunately, in the same interview she goes on about how important offering terminal leasing and other services like cash advance loans are to her business.
 Both of these practices rarely benefit the merchant, so I’m a little disappointed to hear this.

 On a side note, does this couple look familiar to you?
 Well, you might recognize them from TV.
 Here’s a bizarre twist.
-Fox’s new reality series “Does Someone Have to Go?” featured this company on their pilot episode.
+A Fox reality series from 2013, called “Does Someone Have to Go?“, featured this company on their pilot episode.
 In this show, employers cede complete control of the company to the employees, who then adjust salaries and fire coworkers as they see fit.
 VMS got two, hour-long episodes.
-(Hulu Plus subscribers, feel free to check them out.)
 I have not as of yet watched them, but apparently Barakat and Khairkhah employ a number of family members, some of which might not be pulling their weight according to colleagues (Oh no you didn’t!).

 Joking aside, this company continues to grow each year and doesn’t have the terrible complaints trail that you might expect to see from a business of this size and age.
 Overall, I’d consider VMS average when looking from the outside.
 Unfortunately, my investigation into their sales tactics and rates revealed some pretty bad news including the potential for horrible rates/fees as well as unethical sales tactics.
 I’d encourage you to read the whole review for a more complete picture and to check back for updates.
 But for the moment, I can only offer VMS 3 out of 5 stars.
 I hope to revisit this with good news in the future, but won’t hold my breath.
 Neither should you…

 Products and Services: